jdwallace12/jdwallace12-github.io/_posts/2015-11-12-2015-project-runway.markdown

 ##The Importance of Tim Gunn

 Tim Gunn is a neutral mentor to all the designers and will often cause them to rethink their look midway through the challenge.
 Having a knowledgeable person look at your work with a discerning eye is immensely beneficial.
 Tim Gunn is known to guide you to realizations you make on your own without being told directly what to do.
 He will make the contestants think and look at their work critically bringing on a refinement of the garment.
 It is great to have someone lead you to your own little breakthroughs.
 Some struggle is good for you but it is reassuring that you have someone to lead the way.
+So be grateful for any mentoring you can receive from anyone with more experience.